Luc Courchesne

 Luc Courchesne RCA D.F.A.
 (1952) is a Canadian artist and academic known for his work in interactive art.

 Life

 Luc Courchesne was born May 20, 1952, in Saint-Léonard-d'Aston, Quebec.
 He received a bachelor's degree in design from the Nova Scotia College of Art and Design in 1974.
 In the 1980s, he received a Master of Science degree in visual studies from the Massachusetts Institute of Technology.
-Courschene was a member of the MIT Media Lab at its inception in 1985.
+Courchesne was a member of the MIT Media Lab at its inception in 1985.

-Courschene was a professor of industrial design at the Université de Montréal.
+Courchesne was a professor of industrial design at the Université de Montréal.

 Work

 Courchesne is known for his interactive video installations and environments.
 He began working in interactive video in 1984 when he co-authored Elastic Movies, and since has produced many installation works and image series.
 In his early works such as Family Portrait and Portrait One (1989), the viewer interacts with the a human image programmed to engage in a lifelike conversation with the viewer.
 His later work Landscape One (1997) surrounds the viewer with a 360 degree immersive and interactive video projection of a park.